 Whether you want to blog full time, or freelance or be a consultant, I am going to say first and foremost: There is plenty of room for you to accomplish this.
 Welcome to the gig economy!
 You HAVE a skill that is valuable to others.
-Of course you do.
-Even if it’s not quite ‘there’ yet, I implore you to sharpen this skill.
+Of course you do, everyone does.
+Even if you think your skill is “not quite ‘there’ yet”, I implore you to: recognize it, validate it and then sharpen this skill.
 Sharpen it like a samurai sword and invest in yourself.
 Make yourself as valuable as humanly possible.
 See yourself as a freakin’ superhero of whatever it is you do.
 Wake up every morning and whether you’re there yet or not, say, “I AM A MASTER AT ______”.
 Trust me, whatever you state, you will become.
-So, stop saying you’re fat, ugly, broke, etc!
+This works for better or for worse.
+So stop saying you’re fat, ugly, broke, etc!
 Stop the negative self talk TODAY.

 A Snippet of My Story